Some links on this page are affiliate links. See full disclosure in the page footer.

 By reducing clicks and screens, businesses remove friction that often leads to cart abandonment.
 The easier you make it to buy, the more likely customers are to follow through.

-2. Increased Accessibility for All Users
+2. Better Accessibility for More Users

 Voice technology breaks down barriers for users with disabilities, limited mobility, or tech aversion.
 It creates an inclusive shopping experience by allowing hands-free control and simple commands.